SolderingArmor/freeton-dens/README.md

+# !
+IMPORTANT !
+This repo is kept only as history, development is continued in the following repo: https://github.com/laugual/dens-v2

+Original idea and architecture are preserved, but a lot of new perks and features are added.

 # FreeTON DeNS

 No more copying and pasting long addresses.
 Use DeNS names to store all your addresses in a human-readable way!